gjduff/pi_GPIO_Haskell/README.md

 To keep things lightweight, stack was not installed on the raspberry pi so for now only the libraries that come with GHC are used.
-To install ghc o the pi, the following were used:
+To install ghc on the pi, the following were used:
 ```
   sudo apt-get update
   sudo apt-get install ghc --fix-missing